Why is information about you visible in the Whois?

 Can the Whois tell me which domain names are registered to a particular person or organisation?

-No, the Whois can be used only to find out who the registrant of a particular .nl domain name is.
+No, the Whois can be used only to check who the registrant of a particular .nl domain name is.
+Reverse lookup isn't possible.